 • Operating machinery or elevated work platforms

-If your job involves any of these, you’ll likely need a SWMS.
+If your job involves any of these, you’ll likely need a SWMS for landscaping.
 Even on small residential jobs, a SWMS may still be expected by principal contractors, councils, or insurance providers.

 3. Who is responsible for creating the SWMS for Landscaping, me or the client?